General Dynamics is a major aerospace and defense company that offers a broad portfolio of products and services in business aviation;

 -overhaul, repair and lifecycle support services

 The substantial majority of Marine Systems' workload supports the U.S. Navy.
-These efforts include the construction of new ships,
+The work for the Navy includes the construction of new ships

-and the design and development of next-generation platforms to help the customer meet evolving missions and maintain its desired fleet size.
+and the design and development of next-generation platforms to help meet evolving missions and maintain desired fleet size.

 The Virginia Class submarine is the first U.S. submarine designed to address post-Cold War threats, including capabilities tailored for both open-ocean and littoral missions.
 These stealthy ships are well-suited for a variety of global assignments, including intelligence gathering, special-operations missions and sea-based missile launch.
-The Virginia Class program includes 30 submarines, which the Navy is procuring in multi-ship blocks.
-The group has delivered 10 of 18 boats under contract in conjunction with Huntington Ingalls Industries which shares in the construction of these vessels.
-The remaining eight boats under contract are scheduled for delivery through 2018.
-General Dynamics received advanced funding in 2013 for long-lead materials for submarines in the next block of the program and anticipate being awarded a construction contract in 2014.
+In 2014, General Dynamics received a contract for the construction of 10 submarines in the fourth block of the program, bringing the number of boats under contract to 28.
+The group has delivered 11 of these boats in conjunction with an industry partner that shares in the construction.
+The remaining 17 boats under contract are scheduled for delivery through 2023.
 In 2010, Marine Systems delivered the seventh boat in a record 65 months, five months faster than any of the previous boats in the program.

 Marine Systems is the lead designer and producer of Arleigh Burke Class DDG 51s, the only active destroyer in the Navy's global surface fleet.
 DDG 51s are multi-mission combatants that offer defense against a wide range of threats, including ballistic missiles.
-In 2010, General Dynamics delivered USS Jason Dunham, the 32nd ship, and in 2011, the company delivered the 33rd of the 34 DDG-51 ships under the Navy's legacy multi-ship contract.
+In 2010, General Dynamics delivered USS Jason Dunham, the 32nd ship, and in 2011, the company delivered the 33rd of the 34 DDG 51 ships under the Navy's legacy multi-ship contract.
 In 2012, Marine Systems delivered the final DDG 51 ship under the prior multi-ship contract.
-General Dynamics currently has construction contracts for six DDG-51s, including four awarded in 2013, scheduled for delivery through 2022, as well as an option for an additional ship.
+General Dynamics currently has construction contracts for seven DDG 51s scheduled for delivery through 2022.

 Marine Systems participates in a number of programs in support of the Navy's efforts to renew its surface fleet.
 In 2011, Marine Systems completed the detailed design of the next-generation guided-missile destroyer, the DDG 1000 Zumwalt Class, and is building the three ships in the class at its Bath, Maine, shipyard.
 In 2011, the group received an award for its portion of the construction of the second and third ships in the program.
 While the group is responsible for much of the construction of the ship, significant components are manufactured by others and supplied as government-furnished material for integration into the destroyer.
-Delivery of the ships is scheduled for 2015, 2016 and 2018.
-The first ship in the program is nearly 90% complete.
+Deliveries of the three ships in the program are scheduled through 2019.

-The group's MLP auxiliary support ship serves as a floating transfer station, improving the Navy's ability to deliver equipment and cargo to areas without adequate port access.
-In 2013, the group delivered the first ship in the program, and construction is underway on the remaining two ships, scheduled for delivery in 2014 and 2015.
-The Navy's long-term shipbuilding plan includes procurement of a fourth ship in 2014.
-The third and fourth ships will be configured as Afloat Forward Staging Bases (AFSBs), designed to facilitate a variety of missions in support of special operations, providing significant new capabilities to the customer.
+MLP ships serve as floating transfer stations, improving the Navy's ability to deliver equipment and cargo to areas without adequate port access.
+The group has delivered the first two ships in the program, and construction is underway on two additional ships scheduled for delivery in 2015 and 2018.
+The third and fourth ships are configured as Afloat Forward Staging Bases (AFSB), designed to facilitate a variety of missions in support of mine countermeasures and special operations, providing significant new capabilities to the customer.

 In 2012, the Marine Systems group delivered the final ship under the 14-ship T-AKE program, marking the completion of a shipbuilding program that spanned more than a decade.
 The group's T-AKE combat-logistics ship supports multiple missions for the Navy, including replenishment at sea for U.S. and NATO operating forces around the world.
 T-AKE is the first Navy ship to incorporate proven commercial marine technologies such as integrated electric-drive propulsion.
 These commercial ship-design features minimize operating and maintenance costs over the ship's 40-year service life.
 Throughout the course of the program, the group reduced the hours required to build a single ship by nearly 80%.

-The company's Information Systems and Technology group is a three-part portfolio providing technologies, products and services that address a wide range of military, federal/civilian and commercial information-system needs.
-General Dynamics provides full-spectrum support for product design, development, integration, production and sustainment in:
+The company's Information Systems and Technology group Information Systems and Technology group provides technologies, products and services that address a wide range of military, federal/civilian and commercial information-systems requirements.
+The group's leadership in this market results from decades of domain expertise, incumbency on high-priority programs and continuous innovation to deliver solutions that meet customer needs.
+General Dynamics provide full-spectrum support for the design, development, integration, production and sustainment of:

-•information technology (IT) solutions and mission support services; and
+• information technology (IT) solutions and mission support services

 Financial results for General Dynamics' Information Systems and Technology segment were as follows: